 Men never witness female orgasm because women orgasm alone.
 Neither are men aware of how female turn-ons work because a woman achieves arousal by using fantasies that she prefers to keep private.
 So men’s idea of these phenomena is based on women’s behaviours (not their responses).
 Women are not nearly as flexible in the circumstance in which they can orgasm.
 This is because of the difference in arousal mechanism between men and women.
 It is also because of the limited nature of female orgasm.

 Women who are promoting sex anxiously insist that women enjoy sex.
 This is because men label anyone who is not interested in sex as inhibited or frigid.
 But these women say nothing of orgasm.
 None of them can explain the anatomy or the erotic turn-ons involved in female orgasm.
 Women believe in the fantasy of female arousal from erotic fiction as much as men do.
 This reflects universal ignorance of how orgasm is achieved.

-The concept that women can (or should) enjoy sexual pleasuring in much the same way as men do, was a common belief that existed even before the existence of any sex research.
+The concept that women should enjoy sex was a common belief that existed before any sex research was done.
 But this belief was always a male view.
-It is also a view that is prevalent in the sex industry because that industry makes money out of selling a fantasy view of women’s sexuality to heterosexual men.
+Men want women to be sexually willing so as to maximise their pleasure.
+The sex industry promotes this view because it makes money out of selling a fantasy view of women’s sexuality to heterosexual men.